9vult/Ameko/readme.md

 - **Audio Integration:** Implementing audio playback and waveform and spectrum visualizations.
 - **Graphical Tools:** Tools for visually manipulating subtitles on the video.

-These are initial ideas — milestones will be added or removed based on user feedback, community contributions, and the natural progression of Ameko's development.
+These are initial ideas—milestones will be added or removed based on user feedback, community contributions, and the natural progression of Ameko's development.

 <h2 align="center">Development</h2>